KrisKennaway/ii-pix/README.md

 1. Different emulators have made (often quite different) choices for the RGB colour palettes used to emulate Apple II graphics on a RGB display.
 This means that an image that looks good on one emulator may not look good on another (or on real hardware).
     - For example, Virtual II (and the Apple //gs) uses two different RGB shades of grey for the two DHGR grey colours, whereas they are rendered identically in NTSC.
 That means that images not targeted for the Virtual II palette will look quite different when viewed there (and vice versa).

 2. Secondly, the actual display colours rendered by an Apple II are not fixed, but bleed into each other due to the behaviour of the (analogue) NTSC video signal.  i.e. the entire notion of a "16-colour RGB palette" is a flawed one.
 Furthermore, the NTSC colours depend on the particular monitor/TV and its tuning (brightness/contrast/hue settings etc).
 "Never Twice the Same Colour" indeed.
-The model described above where we can assign from 16 fixed colours to each of 560 discrete pixels is only an approximation (though a useful one in practise).
+The "4-pixel colour" model described above where we can assign 2 from 16 fixed colours to each of 560 discrete pixels is only an approximation (though a useful one in practise).

 Some emulators emulate the NTSC video signal more faithfully (e.g. OpenEmulator), in which case they do not have a true "RGB palette".
 The best we can do here is measure the colours that are produced by large blocks of colour, i.e. where there is no colour blending.
 Others use some discrete approximation (e.g. Virtual II seems to exactly match the colour model described above), so a fixed palette can be reconstructed.

 To compute the emulator palettes used by ][-pix I measured the sRGB colour values produced by a full-screen Apple II colour image (using the colour picker tool of Mac OS X), using default emulator settings.
-I have not yet attempted to measure/estimate palettes of other emulators, or "real hardware" (I don't actually have a composite colour monitor!)
+I have not yet attempted to measure/estimate palettes of other emulators, or "real hardware"

 Existing conversion tools (see below) tend to support a variety of RGB palette values sourced from various places (older tools, emulators, theoretical estimations etc).
 In practise, these only matter in a few ways: